Azure/fta-architecturalreview/articles/sap-on-azure.md

 - **What are the driving factors for moving to Azure?**

-   Determine the customer experience in current envionment and expectations in Azure.
+   Determine the customer experience in current environment and expectations in Azure.

 - **What is your future environment roadmap and plans for move to S/4 Hana?**

     Projects which are planned in future along with moving to Azure.
-We can look at overall trransformation strategy for SAP Landscape.
+We can look at overall transformation strategy for SAP Landscape.

 - **Where are you hosting your systems?
 In which region you are planning to host in Azure?**